In Haskell, functions must always return the same consistent type. There

 simple functions.
 I’m going to show and talk about them separately

-because I think it can go a long way to understanding Monad
+because I think it can go a long way to understanding Monads in

 general.